roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7246g/electrical-characteristics.md

 | Operating Temperature |               | -10     |          | +65     | ℃        |
 | RF Input Power        |               |         |          | -15     | dBm      |

-::: tip Note
+::: tip 📝 NOTE
-:pencil: With RF output power level above **+15 dBm,** a minimum distance to a transmitter should be 1m to avoid too large input level.
+With RF output power level above **+15 dBm,** a minimum distance to a transmitter should be 1m to avoid too large input level.
 :::

 ## Global Electrical Characteristics